Sony A7R IV Review:

 The Sony A7R IV has a grip that has been subtly redesigned to provide greater comfort and support for the middle and little fingers, and it is coated with a high-friction rubber when held.

-As a result, I have a camera that is both comfortable to hold and secure in my hands.
+As a result, I have a camera that is comfortable to hold and secure in my hands.

-To summarise, the Sony A7R IV feels quite sturdy, with excellent handling and simple and pleasant controls.
+The Sony A7R IV feels quite sturdy, with excellent handling and simple and pleasant controls.

 I enjoyed working with this camera.